FarronF/limerick-council-meetings/meetings/2025/02/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 23rd April 2024.md

 Cllr.
 Galvin stated the €25 is not much however there should not be two different rates and a two

-- permit rule should apply.---
+- permit rule should apply.
+---
 6

 Ms. Power read the response to both Motions as follows: